 Public schools, by comparison, are regulated by local, state, and federal law.
 Thus, they are operated from a mixture of locally-, state-, and federally-collected and distributed funding.
 Less than ten percent of total funds come from the federal level (through Title I and other means), with the majority coming from locally- and state-collected funds.
 About half of these total funds come from local property taxes.

 Funding must then be circulated into individual districts.
 They can then hire appropriate staff, purchase necessary equipment and supplies, and maintain their operating structure (and, if able within their funding, construct new additions to their schools).
-These days, choosing the right school for your kids has a lot to do with school funding is about distribution, and if a community is progressively or regressively allocating its funding to the students who need it the most.
+These days, choosing a new school for your kids has a lot to do with school funding is about distribution, and if a community is progressively or regressively allocating its funding to the students who need it the most.

 Progressive School Funding